SrikanthIO/GHReleaseNotes/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 _Get your GitHub Issues offline!
-In Markdown and HTML._
+In HTML format._

-This is a command line application, using [Node.js](http://nodejs.org/), that fetches the GitHub Issue/s you specify and writes them to files on your computer in both HTML and markdown formats.
-This way you can view them without an internet connection.
+This is a command line application, that fetches the GitHub Issue/s you specify and writes them to file on your computer in HTML format.

-**This will cap issues at the first 250.**
+**This will cap issues at the first 300.
+You can change this limit by controlling the maxPageSize variable in index.js **

 ![screenshot](screenshot.png)